smart-data-models/dataModel.DataQuality/DataQualityAssessment/doc/spec.md

       description: Includes information about duplicated data
       properties:
         foundMatches:
-          description: 'Property: If this is a duplicate, determine measurements it does match with'
+          description: 'If this is a duplicate, determine measurements it does match with'
           items:
+            description: Every match found in the data
             type: string
+            x-ngsi:
+              type: Property
           type: array
+          x-ngsi:
+            type: Property
         isDuplicate:
-          description: 'Property: Determine whether the measurement is duplicated or not'
+          description: Determine whether the measurement is duplicated or not
           type: boolean
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property